BEAST2-Dev/hmc/_pages/hmc/Priors/BirthRatePrior.md

 ## Alternative: specify root age prior.

-Since the effective birth rate and root age are linked through the Birth Death prior, setting a prior on the root age can keep the birth rate in check, even with improper priors.
+Since the effective birth rate and root age are linked through the Birth Death prior, setting a prior on the root age can keep the birth rate in check, even with improper priors (though improper priors are not recommended).
 See [root age prior](../RootAgePrior/) for details.